Phenakite (restaurant)

 Restaurant in Los Angeles, California, U.S.

-Phenakite was a Michelin Guide-starred restaurant in Los Angeles, California.
-It closed in 2022 but is expected to return as PKite Studio in 2024.
+Phenakite was a Michelin Guide-starred restaurant in Los Angeles, California, United States, that was founded by Minh Phan in 2020.
+It closed in 2022 during the height of the COVID-19 pandemic.
+There were plans to return as PKite Studio in 2024.
+Instead, chef Phan decided to quit the restaurant business and work for a surplus-produce nonprofit.

 Reception

 Phenakite was named '2021 Restaurant of the Year' by the Los Angeles Times and included on the newspaper's 2020 list of '101 Best Los Angeles Restaurants'.
 The business was awarded a Michelin star in 2021.
 In an October 2021 article, Variety reported that Phenakite had more than 20,000 people waiting to get reservations.